Advice > Product management

 If you’re just looking for a jumping-off point, you can start learning about the different question types you’ll need to master in the following blog articles:

-4.4 Practice by yourself or with peers
+4.4 Practice with peers

-4.5 Practice with experienced Google interviewers
+4.5 Practice with experienced PM interviewers

 Related articles: